50 Ways to Entertain Kids without Electronics

-- Listen to a book on CD together every night.
+- Listen to a book on audio together every night.

-- Take a walk around the neighborhood with the dogs or a friend.
+- Take a walk around the neighborhood with the dogs.

 - Roller blade around cones in a parking lot on a sunny day.

-- Head to the park for a trip across the monkey bars.
+- Head to the park or a field to fly a kite.

 - Jump rope in the driveway.